-Principles of Illumina-based sequencing:
+Principles of Illumina-based Sequencing

-There are several second generation (i.e. non-Sanger) sequencers currently on the market.
-These include the Ion Torrent, and the Illumina HiSeq, NextSeq and MiSeq systems.
+There are several 'second generation' sequencers currently on the market.
+These include the lon Torrent, and the Illumina HiSeq, NextSeq and MiSeq systems.
 Other (now obsolescent) platforms included Life Tech SoLID and Roche 454.
 All of these systems rely on making hundreds of thousands of clonal copies of a fragment of DNA and sequencing the ensemble of fragments using DNA polymerase or in the case of the SOLiD via ligation.
 This is simply because the detectors (basically souped-up digital cameras), cannot detect fluorescence (Illumina, SoIID, 454) or pH changes (Ion Torrent) from a single molecule.

-The 'third-generation' Pacific Biosciences SMRT (Single Molecule Real Time) sequencer, is able to detect fluorescence from a single molecule of DNA.
-However, the machine weighs 2 tons, produces 1/30000th of the data of an Illumina run and has a 15-20% error rate.
-Nonetheless the sequencer does have its uses and doubtless the error rates will improve with time, but currently the second generation sequencers are dominating the sequencing world.
+The 'third-generation' Pacific Biosciences SMRT (Single Molecule Real Time) RSII and Sequel sequencers are able to detect fluorescence from a single molecule of DNA.
+However, the machines are very large (the RSII is almost 2 tons) and produces less than a tenth of the data of an Illumina MiSeq run and for long reads >10kb error rates are generally around 10-12%.
+The Oxford Nanopore MinION is another 'third-generation' single-molecule system which measures changes in electrical current through a Nanopore as a single molecule is ratcheted through it.
+Although error rates are higher (5-10%) and per-base costs are higher the technology has improved rapidly and will probably replace second generation systems over the next few years.
+Currently however, the second generation sequencers are still dominating the sequencing world.

-We will mainly look at the Illumina sequencing pipeline here, but the basic principles apply to all other sequencers.
-If you would like further details on other platforms then I recommend reading Mardis ER.
+We will mainly look at the Illumina sequencing pipeline here, but the basic principles apply to other second-generation sequencers.
+If you would like further details on other platforms then I recommend reading: Mardis ER.
 Next-generation DNA sequencing methods.
-Annual Reviews Genomics Hum Genet 2008; 9:387-402.
+Annual Reviews Genomics Hum Genet 2008; 9 :387-402.

-A typical sequencing run would begin with the user supplying 1-10 ug of genomic DNA to a facility along with quality control information in the form of an Agilent Bioanalyser trace or gel image and quantification information.
-The following flowchart illustrates the basic workflow.
+A typical sequencing run would begin with the user supplying 1ng-1 ug of genomic DNA to a facility along with quality control information in the form of an automated electrophoresis output (e.g. Agilent Bioanalyser/Tapestation trace) or gel image and quantification information.

-DNA Library preparation
+DNA Library Preparation

 For most sequencing applications, paired-end libraries are generated.
 Genomic DNA is sheared into 300-500bp fragments (usually via sonication) and size-selected accordingly.
 Ends are repaired and an overhanging adenine base is added, after which oligonucleotide adaptors are ligated.
-In many cases the adaptors contain unique DNA sequences of 6-8bp which can be used to identify the sample if they are 'multiplexed' together for sequencing.
+In many cases the adaptors contain unique DNA sequences of 6-12bp which can be used to identify the sample if they are 'multiplexed' together for sequencing.
 This type of sequencing is used extensively when sequencing small genomes such as those of bacteria because it lowers the overall per-genome cost.

-- A) Steps a through e explain the main steps in Illumina sample preparation: a) the initial genomic DNA, b) fragmentation of genomic DNA into 500bp fragments, c) end repair, d) addition of A bases to the fragment ends and e) ligation of the adaptors to the fragments. - B) Overview of the automated the size selection protocol: The first precipitation discards fragments larger than the desired interval.
+A) Steps a through e explain the main steps in Illumina sample preparation: a) the initial genomic DNA, b) fragmentation of genomic DNA into 500bp fragments, c) end repair, d) addition of A bases to the fragment ends and e) ligation of the adaptors to the fragments.

+B) Overview of the automated the size selection protocol: The first precipitation discards fragments larger than the desired interval.
 The second precipitation selects all fragments larger than the lower boundary of the desired interval.